 These sands front about 1.5 miles along the Gulf of Mexico and the Grand Lagoon.
-Admission to the park is $8/vehicle, with 2-8 people per vehicle.
-The charge for a single-occupant vehicle is $4; pedestrians and cyclists pay $2.
+Admission to the park is charged per vehicle, with 2-8 people in a vehicle.
+The charge for pedestrians and cyclists is $2.

-About 700 acres of the park lie on undeveloped Shell Island, a barrier island connected to the mainland by shuttle boat tours in spring and summer.
+About 700 acres of the park lies on undeveloped Shell Island, a barrier island connected to the mainland by shuttle boat tours in spring and summer.
 Tickets are available at the park concession.

+- All Florida Beaches are Open to the Public.
 While you can't cross private property to enter a beach, the state of Florida provides public access points.
 Once on the beach, you're free to walk anywhere you like.
-Along a 27-mile stretch of coastline, you'll find 100 public access points in Panama City Beach.
+Along with a 27-mile stretch of coastline, you'll find 100 public access points in Panama City Beach.
 They're numbered and clearly marked.
 Keep that in mind as you book accommodations.
 You don't need a beachfront room for daily access to the beach.